I prayed for death on a daily basis.Tyson Fury

 After a famous win against Wladimir Klitschko in November 2015 to capture the IBF, WBA and WBO world titles and then suffering a long lay-off, it was questioned whether the Mancunian would ever return to fight again.
 However he has well and truly defied the odds.

-Having fulfilled his lifelong dream of winning a world title, Fury has said he felt no subsequent sense of purpose or motivation, and so he started to spiral out of control.
+Having fulfilled his lifelong dream of winning a world title, Fury has stated he felt no subsequent sense of purpose or motivation, and so he started to spiral out of control.
 He fell into a deep depression and addiction, looking for a release in alcohol, drugs and even strip clubs.
 After receiving a drugs ban and suffering with regular suicidal thoughts, Fury came very close to driving his Ferrari off a bridge at close to 200mph and ending his life.

 Physical health problems are hard to recover from, however it is said mental scars take longer to heal.
 In the space of just 12 months, Fury had shed an astonishing 10 stone and beat his mental demons to secure a fight with fearsome unbeaten American knockout artist Deontay Wilder.